Wilpena Pound: Nomenclature

 Wilpena is dubiously claimed to be an Aboriginal word meaning "place of bent fingers" and it has been suggested this may be a reference to either the mountains resembling the shape of a gently cupped hand or the freezing cold of the ranges in winter.
-However, the Adnyamathanha people have no such word in their language and their name for the Pound is Ikara which means "meeting place".
-The Adnyamathanha translate Pound to mean 'meeting' or 'initiation place' in their language.
+However, the Indigenous Adnyamathanha people have no such word in their language and their name for the Pound is Ikara which means "meeting place".

 It's not clear who re-named Ngarri Mudlanha as St. Mary's Peak.
 A somewhat discredited turn-of-the-century account has the surveyor B.H.
-Babbage naming it St Mary's Peak in 1856 but a more likely account is that the pastoralist George Marchant suggested the name while in the area in 1851.
+Babbage naming it St Mary's Peak in 1856, but a more credible account is that the pastoralist George Marchant suggested the name while in the area in 1851.

 Point Bonney was named after the Crown Commissioner of Lands Charles Bonney.
 Rawnsley's Bluff is named after the surveyor H.C.
 Rawnsley.
 The peak directly to the south of Wilpena Gap was known informally through much of the later 20th century as Mount John, reportedly because bus drivers became so tired of tourists asking its name they dubbed it as such.
 However, it had been marked on a private survey in 1851 as Mount Ohlssen-Bagge after a business partner of the surveyor.
 In recent years the latter name has regained pre-eminence.
 The Adelaide Bushwalkers produced a detailed map of the Pound in 1959 in which they gave generic aboriginal names to many of the eastern peaks: Attunga Bluff ("high place"), Tanderra Saddle ("resting place"), Timburru Peak ("steep"), and Wangara Hill (a popular lookout to the north of Wilpena Gap) date from this map.

 The peaks on the western range were named as part of a detailed survey for the Hundred of Moralana in 1895.
 The surveyor William Greig Evans named them all after his family and associates: Dorothy's Peak, Beatrice Hill, Madge's Hill, Harold's Hill are after his children, Reggie's Nob his brother, Greig's Peak himself, and Dick's Nob, Walter's Hill and Fred's Nob are after members of his surveying party.
 Bimbornina Hill has recently gained some usage as a name for Dick's Nob, which overlooks Bridle Gap.
 The 1851 name for Dorothy's Peak was Mount Boord, after the pioneer of Oraparinna station but this name has not regained any usage.